KeyBox is an open-source web-based SSH console that centrally manages administrative access to systems.

 Execute commands on multiple systems simultaneously.
 Upload files to selected systems.
 Once the sessions have been opened you can select a single terminal window or any combination to run your commands.

-Users with full-privileges may audit other administrative user sessions.
+Once enabled, users with full-privileges may audit other administrative user sessions.
 Ensure systems are managed within organizational guidelines.
 Through its logging utility, KeyBox can be configured to send logs to a central logging server. (eg. logstash)